Levuka: Arson

 Much of Levuka's unique heritage is in its wooden architecture which is highly vulnerable to fire.
 The Masonic Lodge, Levuka's only Romanesque-revival building was set on fire during the period of lawlessness and unrest following Fiji's 2000 coup.
 There is much controversy about the Masonic fraternity in Fiji, the dominant traditional Christian faiths consider Masons to be devil-worshippers.
 The Lodge contained priceless historical artefacts and records of Levuka's history dating back to 1875.
 The arsonists have yet to be identified and prosecuted.

 In 2008, Levuka's PAFCO Cold Storage Plant which was located next the town's main road was destroyed by a fire caused during welding maintenance works.
 In more recent years, the old Mavida Guest house and the old General Store on Levuka's main street have also burnt down.
 The General Store Building housed the Westpac Bank, Air Fiji and a Supermarket and, being over 100 years old, was part of the then proposed (now established) UNESCO National Heritage Site.
 Rumors of arson abound in relation to the fires but no prosecutions have been made.
 In April 2010, Levuka's Chief Fire Authority Officer was quoted in the national paper as saying that Levuka is: ‘...a fire hazard waiting to happen...’, he points out in the article that there are no fire hydrants in the town and that virtually no buildings have fire extinguishers or fire alarm systems.

-Economic activities
+Economy

 Levuka's status as a stopover port for ocean vessels crossing the Pacific came to an end in the 1950s, threatening the town with economic extinction.
 In 1964, however, the Pacific Fishing Company (PAFCO) was founded by a Japanese firm, specialising in freezing and shipping canned tuna, mostly to markets in Europe and Canada.
 A cannery, a joint PAFCO-government venture, was opened in 1976, and is the largest private employer on the island of Ovalau.
 Owing largely to Levuka's isolation, tourism plays only a minor role in the Levuka/Ovalau economy.